zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/em-dba/access-homepage/access-homepage.md

-# Access Container Home Page from Cloud Control
+# Access Container Home Page

 ## Introduction

 This lab walks you through the steps to access the container home page from Oracle Enterprise Manager Cloud Control (Oracle EMCC).
 You will also learn how to switch between containers and manage your favorites.

-Estimated Time: 15 minutes
+*Estimated Time:* 15 minutes

 ### Objectives